 - Sawtell has many choices of restaurants, pubs and coffee shops.
 Celebrate finishing the Solitary Islands Coastal Walk!

-Tips for a successful walk
+Tips for a successful walk (or run)

 - Check the weather and tides at BOM before you go.